 Animal fats work just fine, but you can also use coconut oil, which is cheap, clean, and carries some additional significant health benefits.
 The basic food for sledding dogs on the Iditarod race is a liquid mush of almost pure animal fats, oils, and organ meats.

 Protein is also very important for active dogs

 Protein provides all the critical biochemical factors – vitamins, enzymes, co-factors and of course, body muscle that working dogs need.
 The best way to utilise dietary protein, is to make sure there is enough fat in the diet to fuel the body, leaving the protein available for the most important bodily repair jobs.

 Active dogs sustain repetitive micro injuries during the work they do, and the body needs to be able to switch on the repair mechanisms every night.
 Dietary supplements like dietary glucosamine and chondroitin sulphate assist with bone, cartilage, ligament and all soft tissue repairs in working dogs.

-It has been demonstrated that the body actually kicks into maximal repair mode when it is fasting, so including a ‘bone fast’ on Sunday, as I do, is a critical part of the overall maintenance of working dogs.
+It has been demonstrated that the body actually kicks into maximal repair mode when it is fasting, so including a ‘bone fast’ on Sunday is a critical part of the overall maintenance of working dogs.

 We endeavour to deliver the best information possible on natural health and diets for dogs and cats.
 Our articles involve contributions from senior veterinarians and are researched thoroughly.
 They remain the opinion of Vets All Natural however and we would always recommend seeking professional advice specific to your pet from a veterinarian. © Copyright 2015 Vets All Natural.
 All Rights Reserved